Nine Pillars of Wellbeing

-We achieve well-being through a balanced approach to life, working with nine key areas of living.
+We achieve wellbeing through a balanced approach, working with nine key areas.

-Our well-being is a matter of universal concern.
+Our wellbeing is a matter of universal concern.
 We don’t simply wish to survive, pass on our selfish-genes, and die.
 Our conscious involvement in living demands much more.
 We want to live and live well.
 We want to flourish, experiencing aliveness, and meaning.
-This aliveness—flourishing—demands more than food in our bellies, a protective roof over our head, and sex.
+This aliveness--wellbeing—demands more than food in our bellies, a protective roof over our head, and sex.

-Living a fuller life isn’t achieved with an unbalanced life.
-We must harmonize many practices to improve life.
+A full life isn’t an unbalanced life.
+We must harmonize many practices of wellbeing.
 The beautiful architecture of rock and decorative stone must rest upon sturdy pillars, designed to equally share the weight.
 Imbalances eventually cause collapse.
-For the purposes of clarity, I divide the well-being fronts into nine distinct categories; however, the lines between the categories are blurred.
-Each element spilling into the domain of others.
+For the purposes of clarity, I divide the wellbeing fronts into nine distinct categories; however, the lines between the categories are blurred.
+Each element spilling into the wellbeing domain of the others.

 If a chemical addiction has outmatched us, pounding each attempt at sobriety into submission, leaving us anxious, defeated and depressed, just stop fighting this losing battle, move on to something else (temporarily).
 Work on gaining knowledge, perhaps.
 Or repair a few relationships.